 If risk-based authentication is implemented, access will only be granted if you meet the requirements of the risk policies.

 Mobile app: OATH

-The OATH soft token is a time-based token, similar to the traditional hardware token used to access applications though the VPN.
-The Initiative for Open Authentication (OATH) compliant soft token on the mobile app provides the user with a six digit code to authenticate with using a one-time code.
+The OATH soft token is a time-based token, similar to the traditional hardware token used to access applications through the VPN.
+The Initiative for Open Authentication (OATH) compliant soft token on the mobile app provides the user with a six-digit code to authenticate using a one-time code.